zcapitalz/high-load-course/README.md

-# Tiny event sourcing library
+# Template for the HighLoad course
 This project is based on [Tiny Event Sourcing library](https://github.com/andrsuh/tiny-event-sourcing)

 ### Run MongoDb